 Driven by waves this organ creates notes at random.
 Despite the unpredictability of the sounds, overall what is heard is surprisingly harmonious.
 This happens because the different organ pipes have been carefully tuned to only produce certain musical notes that sound good together .

 The sculpture is seventy meters long and has thirty-five organ pipes built under the concrete; as you move along the promenade the sounds and harmonies change.
-The movement of the waves and wind push air in and out of the organ pipes to create the notes.
+The movement of the waves push air in and out of the organ pipes to create the notes.
 It was designed by architect Nikola Bašić.

-Site suggested by Rick Hughes
+- Site suggested by Rick Hughes

 - Map photo: blandm (c) some rights reserved

 - Photo: By Andrej Šalov – Own work, CC BY-SA 3.0